Getting engaged in 2020? Shop these on-trend ring designs

 Garnet Oval Ring ($349.99; jared.com)

-This design marries both the oval stone trend as well as the colored gemstone one.
+This design marries both the oval stone trend, as well as the colored gemstone one.

 _______________________________________________________________________________